 100 grams of portobello mushrooms contain 483 mg’s of potassium (10% RDA).

-Parsley has nitrates, nitrates convert to nitritine in mouth, and to nitric oxide in the stomach.
-Same thing as with spinach, this results in improved circulation and erection quality.
+Parsley has nitrates, nitrates convert to nitritine in the mouth, and to nitric oxide in the stomach.
+The same thing as with spinach, this results in improved circulation and erection quality.

-Parsley also contains high amounts of apigening, a flavone which can stimulate the production of StaR (steroidogenic acute regulatory protein), which transfers cholesterol to cellular mitochondria inside the testicular leydig cells (vital step in testosterone production).
+Parsley also contains high amounts of apigenin, a flavone which can stimulate the production of StaR (steroidogenic acute regulatory protein), which transfers cholesterol to cellular mitochondria inside the testicular Leydig cells (vital step in testosterone production).

 Being one of the greens, parsley is a good source of several micronutrients.

 One of these is potassium, 100 grams of parsley provides 554 mg’s of the mineral (11% RDA).

 As you can see there are many foods with decent amounts of potassium, but none of them exceeds 15% RDA per 100 grams.